Cherokee County DUI Lawyers

 • If you are a multi-DUI offender, you may be eligible to participate in the Cherokee County DUI/Drug Court program.
 Participation in this program may significantly lower a jail sentence if you complete the program successfully.

 Cherokee County Sheriff’s Deputies are using search warrants (for your blood) to use in the prosecution of your Driving Under the Influence case.
-You need an experienced Cherokee County DUI lawyer to attack these search warrants:
+You need an experienced Cherokee County DUI lawyer to attack these search warrants.

-On July 1, 2006, a law took effect in Georgia that expands the available use of search warrants for blood in Driving Under the Influence cases (OCGA 40-5-67.1(d.1)).
+On July 1, 2006, a law took effect in Georgia that expands the available use of blood search warrants in Driving Under the Influence cases (OCGA 40-5-67.1(d.1)).
 This law was passed after the Georgia Supreme Court in State v.
 Collier, 279 Ga.
 316 (2005), ruled that law enforcement officers could not use coercion techniques to obtain a blood sample by threatening to get a search warrant and use a catheter to receive it.
 During the Collier case, the statute prohibited search warrants for bodily substances if a person refused to submit to a chemical test under the Georgia Implied Consent Notice.
 The 2006 legislation attempted to expand the use of search warrants in Driving Under the Influence arrests.
-You need an experienced Cherokee County DUI lawyer to attack these warrants.
+You need an experienced Cherokee County DUI lawyer to attack these blood search warrants.
 We believe the final version falls short of allowing search warrants for blood, breath, or urine samples when a suspect refuses to submit a sample after being read the Georgia Implied Consent Notice.
 The “no test shall be given” language if a driver refuses the state chemical test is still in the statute’s current version.
-Our firm is also making a constitutional challenge to how the 2006 statute was passed by the Georgia Assembly (Georgia legislature).
+Our Cherokee County DUI lawyers are also making a constitutional challenge to how the 2006 statute was passed by the Georgia Assembly (Georgia legislature).
 If the Cherokee County Sheriff’s Deputy obtained a chemical sample from you after getting a search warrant, call our Cherokee County DUI lawyers today, and we can explain in more detail how we are attacking the admissibility of chemical tests obtained by search warrants in Driving Under the Influence cases.
 Although you may have ultimately given a chemical sample to the police under a search warrant, your officer may still attempt to suspend your Georgia driver’s license or privilege to drive here in this state administratively if you refused to submit to a chemical test when the implied consent notice was read.
 See below for steps that may need to be taken to protect your driving privileges.

 • Our Cherokee County DUI lawyers strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license: https://dds.georgia.gov/online-services